Tulane Libraries Recovery Center: a Library Recovery of Historic Scale

 Howard-Tilton Memorial Library has created a landmark undertaking called the Tulane Libraries Recovery Center that is a program to handle more than 1 million items from restoration, donations, and initial replacement purchases planned as a means to rebuild collections damaged or lost to Hurricane Katrina—principal research collections in the Louisiana | Gulf Coast region and relied upon by a host of users.

-The Recovery Center is based at leased space adjacent to Tulane’s off site library storage facility at 900 S. Jefferson Davis Parkway, about two miles from the university’s uptown campus.
+The Recovery Center is based at a space adjacent to Tulane’s off site library storage facility at 900 S. Jefferson Davis Parkway, about two miles from the university’s uptown campus.
 It directly addresses the exigent fact that each item restored or replaced needs processing similar to newly acquired items at a time when disaster-effected libraries are critically short on staff.
 Thousands of boxes of restored materials have been returned to fill the Recovery Center’s large freshly renovated warehouse where more than a dozen technical staff, most of them recruited nationally, have gotten down to business.

 Hurricane Katrina left the basement of the library's main Howard-Tilton building—an area larger than a football field—filled with more than eight feet of water.
 The basement housed a music library and very large collections of government documents, newspapers, and microforms.
 Jones Hall across the parking lot houses the library's Special Collections; its lowest level filled with about four feet of water.